UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Mobile trading apps

 It’s not easy to search for funds or investment ideas.
 Ideally, you’ll already know what you want to invest in, likely by having done research elsewhere.
-There is a prominent link to Lloyds’ ETF Quicklist for ETF inspiration, but this takes you away from the mobile app and to the website.
+There is a prominent link to Lloyds’ ETF Quicklist for ETF inspiration, but this takes you away from the mobile app and directs you to the website via a browser.

 Tap for a demo of Lloyds Bank's U.K. trading app.